eTown Brings Music to the Masses with Avid SC48 Remote

 The benefits of technology and sound innovation

-It also helps that she’s created a VENUE show file for the show’s hosts—Nick and Helen Forster— as well as the house band.
+Shaviv also created a VENUE show file for the show’s hosts—Nick and Helen Forster—as well as the house band.
 “I’ve got individual channel strips on a USB stick and that’s been really useful, because I know that the host vocals and drum kit are going to remain the same in that room each time.
 That enables me to be consistent from show to show, which is important for eTown.”

-Also consistent is the sound quality the SC48 provides.
-“It’s transparent,” Shaviv says.
+The SC48 also provides consistent sound quality.
+“It’s transparent,” says Shaviv.
 “In a room where every single detail has been so thought out—right down to the last piece of wood in the last baffle—there’s no way we were going to compromise with the console.”

 For Nick Forster, the new eTown Hall and the collection of technology therein is an amazing switch from the show’s early days.
-“Our very first shows were recorded on two-inch 24-track machines, with a mobile recording truck outside the Boulder Theater,” he says with a laugh.
+“Our very first shows were recorded on two-inch 24-track machines, with a mobile recording truck outside the Boulder Theater,” Forster explains.

 “The SC48 has become an industry standard,” Forster says.
 “It sounds good and it’s a sensible choice for us.
 There will be technical advances and innovations, but the fact is that we have a very powerful tool now for where we are and where we can go with the integration of Pro Tools.
 It makes for seamless transitions and it provides for a lots of expandability as we grow with the technology.”

-Find a great-sounding, compact console that complements a state-of-the-art acoustically designed venue and high-end ribbon loudspeakers to mix and record a weekly national live music radio show.
+Find a great-sounding, compact console that can help engineers quickly and easily mix and record a weekly national live music radio show.

 eTown chose an SC48 Remote System at front of house for its sound quality, flexibility, and seamless integration with Pro Tools.